 Since moving to France in 2001, Jane has continued to develop her own unique style of lettering and illumination.
 She likes to combine her understanding of historical scripts with her love of fantasy illustration, creating illuminated letters, texts and Celtic decoration that are original and over-flowing with life!

-Jane is the author of several books on calligraphy and illumination, as well as fairy-tales, and — most recently — dragons!
+Jane is the author of several books on calligraphy and illumination, dragons and unicorns, as well as fairy-tales, and — most recently — her fantasy trilogy “Return to FaĂ«rie”!

-Jane also give classes and sessions of « discovery » on the harp, for individuals, small groups or in schools.
+Jane also gives classes and sessions of “discovery” on the harp, for individuals, small groups or in schools.